AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 As a result of the [EU's GDPR legislation and the ePrivacy Directive](https://consent.guide/google-analytics-cookie-consent/), websites that are accessible in the EU are required to allow the users to control what information is gathered about them, and how this is used.
 The most obvious result of this are the cookie consent banners that you have to approve when you visit most websites for the first time.
 Unfortunately those banners are not a standard Jekyll feature, so you'll have to make your own.

+There are a couple of steps we need to go through.
+1. Creating the cookie banner itself
+2. Linking the "accept" button on the banner to google analytics
+3. Avoid counting page views during development

 ## Implementing a cookie consent banner in Jekyll
 This is pretty easy once you know how!
 There is some very good code by Joost van der Schee available from [the Jekyll Codex](https://jekyllcodex.org/without-plugin/cookie-consent/), which can be used freely ([according to the site license](https://jekyllcodex.org/about)).